Ceran St. Vrain (1802-1870) Ė A descendant of French aristocrats, St.

 In 1830, with partner and fellow trader,

 Bent, St. Vrain & Company.
-Almost immediate successful, their fur trade
+Almost immediately successful, their fur trade

-amounted to as much as $40,000 per year, almost as much as the
+amounted up to $40,000 per year, almost as much as the

 Company.
 They also made regular trips between Missouri